 Verse 27: "Then he said to Thomas, "Put your finger here, and see my hands; and put out your hand, and place it in my side.
 Do not disbelieve, but believe."

 Was this not a dramatic event!
 "Put your finger here!
 And see my hands; place your hand in my side!"

-Jesus had every right and reason to simply leave Thomas in his unbelief, however, in His great love for Thomas, and for all of mankind, He simply says, "Do not disbelieve, but believe."
+Jesus had every right and reason to leave Thomas in his unbelief, however, in His great love for Thomas, and for all of humanity, He merely says, "Do not disbelieve, but believe."